-Apalachicola River (Jackson, Gadsden, Calhoun, Gulf, Liberty, and Franklin counties): The Apalachicola River runs from Lake Seminole, on the Florida-Georgia border at Chattahoochee.
-106 miles south through the Panhandle to the Gulf of Mexico, at the town of Apalachicola.
-In terms of volume of water discharged, it is Florida’s largest river.
-The Apalachicola River has many areas for good fishing, the best areas are the upper river.
+Apalachicola River (Jackson, Gadsden, Calhoun, Gulf, Liberty, and Franklin counties): The Apalachicola River runs from Lake Seminole on the Florida-Georgia border at Chattahoochee.
+One hundred six miles south through the Panhandle to the Gulf of Mexico, at the town of Apalachicola.
+Regarding the volume of water discharged, it is Florida’s largest river.

+The Apalachicola River has many areas for good fishing; the best areas are the upper river.

 The Lower River

 The lower Apalachicola River consists of the main river channel and the distributaries which form the delta, the St. Marks River, Little St. Marks River, and East River.
-Shoreline access is available only from the public docks on the waterfront in Apalachicola and at the City Dock (Ten-foot Hole) under the Hwy.
-98 Bridge.
-Public boating access include the City Dock, Gardner Landing on East River, Cash Creek off of Hwy.
-65, and Magnolia Bluff on the east end of the Hwy 98 Bridge in East Point.
+Shoreline access is available only from the public docks on the waterfront in Apalachicola and at the City Dock (Ten-foot Hole) under the Hwy—98 Bridge.
+Public boating access include the City Dock, Gardner Landing on East River, and Cash Creek off of Hwy: 65, and Magnolia Bluff on the east end of the Hwy 98 Bridge in East Point.

-Private launching facilities can be found at several marinas in Apalachicola, in East Point, and Howard’s Creek off the Brother’s River, and on Searcy Creek (Intracoastal Waterway) in White City.
-FWC and the U.S. Fish and Wildlife Service annually stock striped bass and sunshine bass in the lower river and the Escambia River.
+Private launching facilities can be found at several marinas in Apalachicola, East Point, Howard’s Creek off the Brother’s River, and Searcy Creek (Intracoastal Waterway) in White City.
+FWC and the U.S. Fish and Wildlife Service stock striped bass and sunshine bass in the lower and Escambia rivers annually.

 Apalachicola River Fishing